Climate Ready Downtown and North End

 The Climate Ready Boston report identified challenges facing Downtown Boston.
 We focused on Downtown because businesses and activities in the area depend on access to the waterfront.
 This project will develop near-term and long-term coastal resilience strategies.
 We want to protect Downtown and the North End from coastal flooding.

-We’re asking people who live, work, and commute in the Downtown area for their thoughts about this project through a community survey.
+We asked people who live, work, and commute in the Downtown area for their thoughts about this project through a community survey.

 At our first community open house, attendees told us where they had experienced flooding in the past.
 They also chose their top three evaluation criteria, and gave ideas for future open spaces resilience strategies.